Fengyboy/Deep-Learning/README.md

 > sudo apt-get install cuda

-Add the following lines to our .bash_profile file in our home directory, in order to obtain the required compilation tools on our PATH:
+Add the following lines to our .bashrc file in our home directory, in order to obtain the required compilation tools on our PATH:
 > export PATH=/usr/local/cuda-7.5/bin:$PATH

 > export LD_LIBRARY_PATH=/usr/local/cuda-7.5/lib64:$LD_LIBRARY_PATH